mobileprint/android-print-sdk/README.md

 A library to simplify development of printing in apps on Android, as well as providing an improved user experience.
 This library serves as an interface to Google Cloud Print and various other Print Plugins and services.

+Note: Print functionality only exists starting in Android API versions 19 and beyond.
+Devices with an older OS than KitKat will not be able to print using our library workflow.

 ## Contents

 - [JavaDocs](##javadocs)